LMUnit: Fine-grained Evaluation with Natural Language Unit Tests

 Building an effective scoring model for unit tests presents a significant challenge: it must accurately evaluate a wide range of criteria -- ranging from broad notions of quality to detailed rubrics that capture intricate, context-specific requirements.
 Existing approaches each address part of the problem: prompted LLM judges can be instructed to consider certain criteria \citep{liu2023g}, but their accuracy is limited by generic instruction-following abilities and the inability to learn directly from preference data \citep{wang2024direct, zhong2022towards}; preference models, while closely aligned with human judgments, lack promptability and struggle to handle more granular, human-defined criteria \citep{singhal2023long, lambert2023alignment}.

-To address these challenges, we propose \textbf{\lmunit{}}\footnote{\url{https://lmunit.contextual.ai/}}, a unified modeling approach that optimizes large language models as preference models while supporting flexible, user-defined evaluation criteria.
+To address these challenges, we propose \lmunit{}, a unified modeling approach that optimizes large language models as preference models while supporting flexible, user-defined evaluation criteria.
 By combining diverse training signals with natural language rationales, \lmunit{} achieves strong results across preference modeling, direct scoring, and fine-grained unit test evaluations, laying a robust foundation for more adaptive and transparent evaluation methodologies.
 These rationales are optional at inference time but enabling them allows further interpretability of scores.

-To demonstrate how our paradigm enables human stakeholders to effectively intervene and steer the assessment and LLM development process, we assess its real-world impact beyond standard offline benchmarks through human studies.
-First, in a controlled annotation study, expert raters achieved substantially higher inter-annotator agreement when evaluating outputs against explicit unit tests compared to standard preference annotations.
-Second, in a case study with LLM developers, we found that \lmunit{}'s transparent, test-driven evaluations enabled the identification of more errors than conventional LLM judges, demonstrating the value of the proposed paradigm.
+To demonstrate our paradigm's effectiveness in enabling human stakeholder intervention, we assess its real-world impact through human studies.
+In a controlled annotation study, expert raters achieved higher inter-annotator agreement when evaluating outputs against explicit unit tests compared to standard preference annotations.
+Additionally, in a case study with LLM developers, \lmunit{}'s transparent, test-driven evaluations enabled identification of more errors than conventional LLM judges, demonstrating the value of our proposed paradigm